rianaminocher/reproducibility-analysis/readme.md

 If the required packages are correctly installed, the code will take a few minutes to run and create the manuscript figures and tables in the `output/` folder.

+The `model.stan` file contains the model code, and is called by the `analysis.R` script.

+The folder `support` contains two additional scripts, which are supplementary to, but not part of the analysis.
 The script `pps.R` is a prior predictive simulation, to verify reasonable behaviour of model priors.
-The `model.stan` file contains the model code, and is called by the `analysis.R` script.
+The script `sample.R` contains information on our justification of the sample size for the subset.

 ## About the data